 Cupping dates all the way back to ancient Egypt and is used as alternative medicine even today.
 The original version requires putting herbs or a flammable substance into a cup and setting it on fire.
 This sounds slightly terrifying to say the least.
 Today, cupping is generally done with a pump that creates the suction effect.
 It is commonly used to relieve pain, inflammation, and increase blood flow.
 It’s also good for removing toxins and can even be used as a massage.
 It’s a really strange feeling, like a giant hand is pinching your entire back.
 I was also extremely sore for about 24 hours.
 It does leave bruises for up to a week, so make sure you choose when to get this done wisely.

 I did cupping at my gym after working out as a way to relieve some of my tense muscles and increase blood circulation.
-It costs $25 at Gymkhana Muay Thai located near Chakrapath in Kathmandu.
+I had it done at Gymkhana Muay Thai located near Chakrapath in Kathmandu.

 Meditation